Dissection (band): First era

 In April 1991, Dead, the notorious Norwegian black metal group Mayhem's vocalist, committed suicide.
 A few days later, Dissection played the Mayhem song "Freezing Moon" in honour of Dead at a show in Falkenberg, Sweden, and made an unofficial special edition of The Grief Prophecy demo with a cover drawn by Dead.
 In September 1991, the band recorded three new tracks for the 7-inch EP Into Infinite Obscurity, released in December 1991 by Corpsegrinder Records in a limited edition of 1,000 copies.
-In December 1991, Nödtveidt and Öhman also played live in Askim, Norway, at a black metal concert arranged by the Norwegian Black Circle Nödtveidt had joined, and Euronymous, who led the Circle and the band Mayhem.
+In December 1991, Nödtveidt and Öhman also played live in Askim, Norway, at a black metal concert arranged by the Norwegian Black Circle Nödtveidt had joined, with Euronymous, who led the Circle and the band Mayhem.
 Nödtveidt, Öhman, and Euronymous performed "Freezing Moon" live.

 In 1992, Dissection recorded a four-track promo tape and signed a one-album deal with No Fashion Records.
 In March 1993, the band recorded the full-length album The Somberlain, recorded and mixed at Hellspawn/Unisound studios with Dan Swanö.
 During that time, the band's members, who were temporarily living in different towns, all moved to Gothenburg after the summer of 1993, where they shared a steady rehearsal place with At the Gates.
 The album was released in December 1993 and dedicated to Euronymous, who had been murdered earlier the same year.

 As the band members found themselves rehearsing more and more without Zwetsloot and had to cancel shows because he did not show up for the preparing rehearsals, the band were forced to dismiss the guitarist.
 The last concert with Zwetsloot was performed in Oslo, Norway, on 14 April 1994.
 The day Zwetsloot was fired, Dissection contacted Johan Norman from Satanized (a short-lived project Nödtveidt was involved with), who showed up a day later and was deemed a worthy and motivated successor by the band.
 Dissection continued playing live, wrote songs for a second album, and entered the studio twice to record demos of new songs and the contribution "Anti-Christ" for the Slayer tribute compilation album Slatanic Slaughter on Black Sun Records.
 In November 1994, Dissection signed a deal with Nuclear Blast and focused on the second album.
 In March 1995, the band returned to the Hellspawn/Unisound studios to record their second full-length, followed by a three-date tour through the UK with Cradle of Filth and a few concerts in Sweden.